 - If your device runs MIUI v4/JB, just tap on the “Themes’ icon on your homescreen, select the theme you want to use, then apply.

 - Please note that in some cases, due to some system error, the themes on your device are not applied fully or partially.
-In such a situation, you can try the following: (a) try to apply the theme directly from the MIUI/Theme folder via File Manager; (b) Boot into CWM Recovery and Wipe Dalvik Cache from Advanced option and reboot device; (c) if any of these two method do not work for you, your last option is to reflash the ROM (preferably the latest version).
+In such a situation, you can try the following: (a) try to apply the theme directly from the MIUI/Theme folder via File Manager; (b) Boot into CWM Recovery and Wipe Dalvik Cache from Advanced option and reboot device; (c) if any of these two methods do not work for you, your last option is to reflash the ROM (preferably the latest version).

-Tips and Tricks about MIUI:
+MIUI ROM Tips and Tricks

 Launch Preview Screen